cmmr/EsViritu/README.md

 Read mapping pipeline for detection and measurement of human and animal virus pathogens from short read metagenomic environmental or clinical samples.

+This approach is sensitive, specific, and ideal for exploring virus presence/absence/diversity within and between metagenomic or clinical samples.
+Interactive reports make it easy to see the breadth of read coverage for each detected virus.
+This tool should reliably detect virus genomes with 90% ANI or greater to reference genomes.

 NOTE: The database used by `Esviritu` should cover all human and animal viruses in GenBank as of November 16th, 2022 (EsViritu DB v2.0.2).
 However, the genomes are dereplicated at 95% ANI so that only one genome from a nearly identical group is used.
 Please open an issue to report any omissions.